puppetlabs/puppet-docs/source/pe/3.7/install_mono_answers.markdown

 ### Puppet Master Answers

-These answers are generally needed if you are installing the puppet master component.
+These answers are generally needed if you are installing the Puppet master component.

 `q_puppetmaster_certname=pe-puppet.<your local domain>`
-: **String** --- An identifying string for the puppet master.
+: **String** --- An identifying string for the Puppet master.
 This ID must be unique across your entire site.
-The server’s fully qualified domain name is often used as the puppet master’s certname.
+The server’s fully qualified domain name is often used as the Puppet master’s certname.

 `q_puppetmaster_dnsaltnames=pe-puppet,pe-puppet.<your local domain>`
-: **String** --- Valid DNS names at which the puppet master can be reached.
+: **String** --- Valid DNS names at which the Puppet master can be reached.
 Must be a comma-separated list.
 In a normal installation, defaults to `<hostname>,<hostname.domain>,puppet,puppet.<domain>`.

 `q_pe_check_for_updates=n`
 : **y** or **n**; **MUST BE LOWERCASE** --- Whether to check for updates whenever the `pe-puppetserver` service restarts.
 To get the correct update info, the server will pass some basic, anonymous info to Puppet Labs’ servers.
 Specifically, it will transmit: